Raising children who can think for themselves is important. Learn effective strategies to raise a child who can think critically.

 He was able to come up with a solution—”walk away”—on his own.

-And trust me, this can be hard.
+Trust me, this can be hard.
 I could’ve stepped right in and told the other one to leave his brother alone.
 I might have separated them or found another toy to distract them.
-I had to fight the urge to resolve their argument, and spend extra time coaxing a solution out of my son.
+I had to fight the urge to resolve their argument and spend extra time coaxing a solution out of my son.

-But it was worth it, when they were able to find a solution with a lot of questions and an open mind.
+But it was worth it.
+They were able to find a solution with a lot of questions and having an open mind.